2026 SCHEDULE

 • Chamber of Commerce Rose Bowl to the individual or household with the highest number of points

-• Worshipful Company of Gardeners Diploma of Excellence at the discretion of the judges.
+• Worshipful Company of Gardeners Diploma of Excellence at the discretion of the judges

 SECTION A: VEGETABLES and FRUIT

-• Harold Milner Trophy and £25 voucher for the highest number of points
+• Harold Milner Trophy and £25 voucher for highest number of points • Ansford Cup for the points runner-up • Charlie North Shield for the best exhibit in Class 1

 SECTION B: FLOWERS and PLANTS